-- 1. This report deals with the approval of an updated Pay Policy Statement for 2018/19 as required by the Localism Act 2011.
-It recommends that Employment Panel approve the updated Statement and recommend its approval by Council on 20 February 2018.
+- 1. This report deals with the approval of an updated Pay Policy Statement for 2018/198 as required by the Localism Act 2011.
+It recommends that Council approves the updated Statement agreed by Employment Panel on 16 January 2018.
 These recommendations are being made because the council is required to review, approve and publish a Pay Policy Statement by 31 March annually. - 2.
 The Pay Policy Statement enables residents to understand the council's pay policy for senior staff and how it relates to the salaries of the lowest paid.
 It provides transparency and enables residents to assess whether salaries paid represent value for money.

-1 DETAILS OF RECOMMENDATION(S)
+1. DETAILS OF RECOMMENDATION(S)

-RECOMMENDATION: That Employment Panel notes the report and:
+RECOMMENDATION: That Council notes the report and:

-- i) Approves the updated Pay Policy Statement for 2018/19 and recommends the statement to Council for approval on 20 February 2018. - ii) Notes that further revisions will be required to the statement following the implementation of the Government's reforms to public sector exit pay arrangements
+i) Approves the updated Pay Policy Statement for 2018/19. ii) Notes that further revisions will be required to the statement following the implementation of the Government's reforms to public sector exit pay arrangements.

-2 REASON(S) FOR RECOMMENDATION(S) AND OPTIONS CONSIDERED
+2. REASON(S) FOR RECOMMENDATION(S) AND OPTIONS CONSIDERED

-- 2.1 The Localism Act 2011 requires the council to review its Pay Policy Statement annually and publish an updated statement for 2018/19 by 31 March 2018. - 2.2 The Pay Policy Statement, attached as appendix A, has been updated to reflect: - Latest structure for 'Chief Officers'. - Updating of the pay ratio between the Managing Director and the lowest paid employees, median and average pay. - Inclusion of the pay multiples from 2012/13 to the present day. - Updating of employee numbers in section 11 - 2.3 The Government is introducing regulations regarding the recovery of exit payments and limiting the total value of exit payments that will apply to organisations in the public sector.
-These have been delayed since last year.
-At the time of writing, these regulations were not finalised and therefore the Pay Policy Statement will need to be revised once the regulations are in place, expected to be spring 2018.
+- 2.1 The Localism Act 2011 requires the council to review its Pay Policy Statement annually and publish an updated statement for 2018/19 by 31 March 2018. - 2.2 The Statement has been updated to reflect: - Latest structure for 'Chief Officers'. - Updating of the pay ratio between the Managing Director and the lowest paid employees, median and average pay. - Inclusion of the pay multiples from 2012/13 to the present day

+- Updating of employee numbers in section 11 - 2.3 The Government are introducing regulations regarding the recovery of exit payments and limiting the total value of exit payments that will apply to organisations in the public sector.
+At the time of writing, these regulations were still delayed from 2017 and not finalised and therefore the Pay Policy Statement will be revised once the Regulations are in place, which is expected to be in the spring. - 2.4 Employment Panel approved the updated statement at their meeting on 16 January 2018.